Beast2502/Multitenant-architecture-node-postgresql/README.md

 # Multitenant-architecture-node-postgresql

-# Steps to configre the
+# INTITIAL SETUP TO RUN THE CODE

 1. SETUP ENV AS PER your system